vidhij9/TraitorTrack/replit.md

 # TraceTrack - Bag Tracking System

 ## Overview
-TraceTrack is a high-performance web-based bag tracking system designed for warehouse and logistics operations.
+TraceTrack is a high-performance, production-ready web-based bag tracking system designed for warehouse and logistics operations.
 It efficiently manages parent-child bag relationships, scanning processes, and bill generation.
-The system is built to support over 100 concurrent users and handle more than 1.8 million bags, providing a production-ready interface for dispatchers, billers, and administrators with real-time tracking capabilities.
+The system is built to support over 100 concurrent users and handle more than 1.8 million bags, providing real-time tracking capabilities for dispatchers, billers, and administrators.
 Its core purpose is to streamline logistics, enhance operational efficiency, and provide robust, scalable bag management.

 ## User Preferences
 Preferred communication style: Simple, everyday language.